Lucy Foley

-Lucy Foley is a British author of contemporary, historical fiction and mystery novels.
+Lucy Foley (born 16 August 1986 in Sussex, England) is a British author of contemporary, historical fiction and mystery novels.
 Her novels The Paris Apartment and The Guest List are New York Times best sellers.

 Education

-Foley studied English literature at University College London and Durham University.
+Foley went to Westbourne House School in Chichester and Portsmouth High School.
+She went on to study English literature at University College London and Durham University.

 Career

 Foley worked as an editor at Headline Publishing Group and Hodder & Stoughton before writing full-time.

 The Guest List (2020)

-The Guest List is a thriller novel published June 2, 2020 by William Morrow.
-The book is a New York Times and Washington Post best seller.
+The Guest List is a thriller novel published on 2 June 2020 by William Morrow.
+The book is a New York Times and Washington Post best-seller.

-The Guest List received a starred review from Library Journal, as well as positive reviews from Booklist, The New York Times Book Review, Good Housekeeping, Marie Claire, The Washington Post, Buzzfeed, Harper's Bazaar, Shelf Awareness, and PopSugar.
+The Guest List received a starred review from Library Journal, as well as positive reviews from Booklist, The New York Times Book Review, Good Housekeeping, Marie Claire, The Washington Post, BuzzFeed, Harper's Bazaar, Shelf Awareness, and PopSugar.
 Publishers Weekly provided a mixed review.

 The book also received the following accolades: